 21. See a Live Show

-Visit your local library to borrow books and to learn about upcoming events for kids and families, many of which are currently being offered virtually.
+Visit your local library to borrow books and participate in free events for kids and families, like storytimes and sing-alongs.
 Or, head to the largest library in the world—the Library of Congress!

 The National Law Enforcement Museum is the only national museum dedicated to the history of American law enforcement.
 It includes a variety of immersive exhibits and over 100 interactive elements.
 Teens will love the Driving Simulator and Decision Making Simulator for ages 13 and older.
 Each quarter, the museum hosts a Family Fun Day with free admission, family-friendly activities, performances, and demonstrations.